 What is the purpose of the G7?

 The G7, originally G8 (before Russia was uninvited), was set up in 1975 as an informal forum of leaders from the world’s most advanced economies.
 The G7 holds annual summits that provide a platform that can shape political responses to global challenges.
 Because of their wealth and power, the group is positioned to make things happen around the world.

 What has the G7 achieved?

 The G7 claims that it has taken action to strengthen the global economy, saved 27 million lives from AIDS, tuberculosis and malaria, and supported the education of millions of children in the poorest countries.
 In 2015, its members led the way in helping secure the historic Paris Climate Agreement to limit global emissions.

 The summits are held annually, and hosted on a rotation basis by the group's members.
-This year the UK holds the G7 presidency so it is the turn of Prime Minister Boris Johnson to host the event in June.
-The world’s leaders will be gathering in Cornwall at Carbis Bay, near St Ives.
+Last year, the UK held the G7 presidency and it was the turn of Prime Minister Boris Johnson to host the event.
+The world’s leaders gathered in Cornwall at Carbis Bay, near St Ives.

 We partner with a range of organisations that share our passion and the results have been fantastic.

 Raise money for Concern by organising your own charity fundraising event.